 When you drive new visitors to your store during the festive campaign, they may develop cold feet after adding items to their cart.
 They never bought from you earlier.
 Feeling skeptical is natural.

 Make sure you have witty and personality-infused cart abandonment emails in place.
 These emails can help you win back their trust and drive them back to your store.

 Take a look at this on-brand email from Chubbies.com, it’s simple and conversational:

 Timing is important- send the email an hour after the cart is abandoned.
 And don’t forget sale is often in the follow-up.
 Explore the cart abandonment pro plugin from Tyche Software.

 Bonus: Configure Out of Stock Product Box On Your Out of Stock Items

-It’s festive season, your products will run out of stock.
-Instead of showing a dead end message that simply says ‘this product is out of stock’, use it as an opportunity to capture leads.
+It’s a festive season, your products will run out of stock.
+Instead of showing a dead-end message that simply says ‘this product is out of stock’, use it as an opportunity to capture leads.